The Milan Design Week, an appointment design enthusiast can't miss, has been as interesting as ever this year, the 57th edition since its debut.

 Ruminant me by Laureanne Kootstra stems from a desire to identify new food opportunities by studying the characteristics of cellulose, the most plentiful organic plant compound in the world.
 The project being presented is the reconstruction of a cow’s stomach which, thanks to the microbes to be found in the first of its four stomachs (known as rumen), is able to digest this substance.
 Thanks to this project, cellulose could become edible and be used in numerous recipes.

 Kitchen Head by Quentin Biry

 France presents a selection of the best students’ projects from some of its design schools.
 Kitchen Head by Quentin Biry of the École Camondo rethinks the three functions of food preparation: washing, preparing, cooking.
 In fact, the young designer presents an eco-sustainable kitchen prototype consisting of three wall modules.
 The food cupboards, characterized by a double clay skin, use damp sand to maintain a cool temperature, similar to domestic versions of a “desert fridge”, while other elements contain worms for the instant recycling of food waste and leftovers.

 Fruidge by Manon Le Coënt

-Fruidge by Manon Le Coënt from the École de design Nantes Atlantique, is intended for domestic use and preserves fruit and vegetables thanks to three programmes which adjust the temperature and levels of humidity and ethylene (a fruit ripening substance) to suit the fruit being stored.
-In fact it is possible to select the type of fruit or vegetable you wish to preserve by means of a series of pictograms.
+Fruidge by Manon Le Coënt from the École de design Nantes Atlantique is intended for domestic use and preserves fruit and vegetables thanks to three programs which adjust the temperature and levels of humidity and ethylene (a fruit ripening substance) to suit the fruit being stored.
+In fact, it is possible to select the type of fruit or vegetable you wish to preserve by means of a series of pictograms.
 Based on a collaboration with two engineering students from the École Polytechnique de l'Université de Nantes, this project is a tangible example of “the evolution of domestic appliances” and aims at minimizing food waste.

 Vellamo by Sanna Usva